How A Baby's Naps Helps with Sleeping Through the Night

 Sleep is nutrition for the brain just as milk is food for body.

-I like to think of babies like a sprinters who can run at max power and speed, but only to an ideal distance.
-Babies have maximum alertness and attention too but only to an ideal window of time.
-They don't have the stamina to keep going past their max wake window and NEED naps to fill their energy tank.
+I like to think of babies like sprinters, who can run at max power and speed, but would quickly burn out if they were told to keep running beyond the finish line.
+Similarily, babies don't have the stamina to keep going past their max wake window and NEED naps to fill their energy tank.

-I have had some moms tell me that their baby functions fine on a 5-20 minute nap up until bedtime.
-More often than not, those insufficient cat naps is the root cause of bedtime struggles and interrupted night sleep.
+I have had some moms tell me that their 7-month old baby only naps for 5-20 minutes yet they still fight to fall asleep at night.
+More often than not, it is those insufficient cat naps that are the root cause of bedtime struggles and interrupted night sleep.

 In a more health science context, naps help reduce the build up of cortisol hormone throughout the day, otherwise they are pushed into overdrive and results in bedtime battles, fragmented nights and easy mornings.
 It takes a delicate balance of naps and night sleep to help your babies fall into a predictable sleep pattern without the fuss.

 If you're cringing at the word routine, structure, etc...I completely understand.
-I get it, no one wants to be on a strict schedule that lacks flexibility, especially not a cool mom.
+I get it, no one wants to be on a strict schedule that lacks flexibility, especially not a cool mom like you.
 In fact, babies can't work on fully regimented schedules as their nap lengths can vary so wildly especially in the newborn stage.

 But here's the thing, routine and schedules for babies are in place to give some form of predictability and pattern in your child's day.